thoun/kingoftokyo/README.md

-make heart animations go to position/sr tokens or healed players with healing ray make a tutorial add english rules in wiki
+make heart animations go to position/sr tokens or healed players with healing ray make a tutorial add english rules in wiki invisible dice : same bug for every player after buying a card, argBuyCard is not refreshed when locking some dice then reroll 3s with background dweller without rethrowing, locked dice just before this action are lost (not important)